samysamsam/git/README.md

 ## Exercise 4: Pushing
 1. Although we have now committed our updated README file to the HEAD of our local version of the repository, nobody else will be able to see our changes until we let the "remote" repository know about the changes we've made.
 In this case we can share our changes by "pushing" them "up" to the repository we made on GitHub in exercise 1.
 2. To tell git where we want the commit we firstly need to say which remote repository we want to receive our changes as well as the branch that they belong to.
 By default git calls the original location that we cloned the repository from the "origin" remote.
 We've made all our changes on the "master" branch so to let GitHub know about the changes we simply need to type `git push origin master` and hit enter.
-3. Now if we open up our repository on GitHub again and scroll down to the bottom we should see our name added to the list of successful gitters.
+3. Now if we reload our repository on GitHub and scroll down to the bottom we should see our name added to the list of successful gitters.

 ## Successful gitters
 - Sam Margalit